Dzenly/tia/readme.md

 Note: don't nest `__tests__` to `__tests__`.

+When you run TIA, it will perform all test suites from the [Project root directory](#Project-root-directory)

 ### Test

-JavaScript files, which end by `.tia.js` suffix (e.g. `00_my-test.tia.js`),
+JavaScript file, which name ends by `.tia.js` suffix (e.g. `00_my-test.tia.js`).
-which located inside some test suite directory at any level.
+Tests can be located inside some [Test suite](#Test-suite) directory at any level.
-This file is executed by TIA and can use all global objects, exposed by TIA (see below).
+Test are executed by TIA and can use all global objects, exposed by TIA (see below).
-Test file should create a *Test log* (see below) by TIA API.
+Test file should create a [Test log](#Test-log) (see below) by TIA API.

-All `*.js` files are considered as tests except `config.js` and `suite-config.js` which are considered as config files.
+So if you use both `TIA` and [Jest](https://jestjs.io/), you should use `.jest.js` suffix for Jest tests and set up according pattern in Jest config.

 #### Global objects exposed by TIA, which test can use